amanzi/amanzi/doc/user_guide/testing/theis_analysis.rst

 :math:`h = h_0` for
 :math:`t = 0` and
 :math:`h \Rightarrow h_0` as
 :math:`r \Rightarrow \infty`.
 The equation assumes an infinite and uniform confined aquifer.
 When a well is pumped the water table declines toward the well and flow is induced toward the well from all directions.
-Theoretically, this flow can be idealized by purely radial symmetric flow and can be decribed by the equation below (this is analogous to heat flow by conduction developed by Fourier).
+Theoretically, this flow can be idealized by purely radial symmetric flow and can be decribed by the equation below (this is analogous to heat flow by conduction developed by Fourier):

 .. math:: \frac{\partial^2 h}{\partial r^2} + \frac{1}{r} \frac{\partial h}{\partial r} = \frac{S}{T} \frac{\partial h}{\partial t}